sdehority1/signUpFormOdin/README.md

-# Building A Sign Up Form &#128221
+# Building A Sign Up Form
-Need to add a font and figure out the javascript to insert the "-"s as needed in the phone number and confirm the passwords.
+This is a simple sign up form I built.
+It is a challenge recommended by The Odin Project (see [here](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form)).
+I did not implement a mobile view because it wasn't required.
+Using a table here to organize the form proved very helpful.